The Zipkin tracing sandbox demonstrates Envoy’s request tracing

 envoymesh network.
 Port

-all envoys are configured to collect request traces (e.g., http_connection_manager/config/tracing setup in
+Notice that all Envoys are configured to collect request traces (e.g., http_connection_manager/config/tracing

 To build this sandbox example, and start the example apps run the following commands: